cr88192/bgbtech_btsr1arch/README.md

 BJX2 is a larger and more advanced ISA starting from a similar design.
 It is a 64-bit ISA with 32 or 64 GPRs (baseline is 32, but an optional extension allows for 64 GPRs).
 It will be higher performance, but requires a larger FPGA.
 It supports VLIW bundles and SIMD.

 For these, I am generally targeting FPGA's in the 25k to 100k LUT range (currently mostly Spartan-7 and Artix-7).

+(2025-03) Though, BJX is mostly impractical much under 50K LUT.
+* It works best thus far on XC7A100T or XC7A200T.
+* It is possible to shoe-horn it onto an XC7S50, with mixed results.

 Side note, this is a personal / hobby project of Brendan G Bohannon ( cr88192@gmail.com ).